Tools

 Operative transport mechanisms vary substantially from segment to segment across the cerebral circulation, noted Costantino Iadecola of Weill Cornell Medical College in New York, who was not involved in the review.
 For example, at the capillary level, the BBB is dominated by solute transporter carriers, while larger vessels favor vesicular transport mechanisms, he said.
 “There is this zonal diversity to the interface with the blood, and that’s only one of the interfaces in the brain.”

 Intricate Interfaces.
 In addition to the blood-brain border (top right), the brain’s other interfaces include the inner blood-CSF border within the choroid plexus (bottom left) and the outer blood-CSF border within the leptomeninges (bottom right).
-Each border has distinct molecular and structural attributes.
+Each border has distinct cellular, molecular and structural attributes.
 [Courtesy of Badaut et al., Fluids and Barriers of the CNS, 2024.]

 Other interfaces include the blood-CSF borders, such as the one between the blood and the choroid plexus, as well as between the blood and leptomeningeal spaces on the surface of the brain (image above).
 Denali’s Thorne takes the view that it is at these CSF borders, rather than capillary blood-brain interfaces, where minuscule amounts of therapeutic monoclonal antibodies tend to cross.
 After traversing the fenestrated blood vessels that predominate within the choroid plexus, these large macromolecules get snagged in the surrounding stroma before some of them cross into the CSF.
 There, they travel across the brain surface and into perivascular spaces around large caliber vessels that traverse the leptomeninges.
 These spaces are also where cerebral amyloid angiopathy occurs.
 Thorne and other scientists think that when anti-Aβ antibodies latch onto this vascular amyloid, the inflammatory consequences that manifest as ARIA ensue.